MikeBib/Setting-UP-A-VPN/README.md

 </p>
 <br />

 STEP 2 - Go to www.portal.azure.com and find Virtual Machines.
 (Create a free account with $200 if you need to).
-See Example 2A looing at the Virtual Machine set up.
+See Example 2A looking at the Virtual Machine set up page.

 EXAMPLE 2A
 <p>